Artificial Intelligence for the American People

 R&D for AI Standards

-The National Institute of Standards and Technology is a leader in advancing foundational research in measuring and assessing AI technologies, including the development of AI data standards and best practices, as well as AI evaluation methodologies and standard testing protocols.
-This initiative also calls for the National Institute of Standards and Technology (NIST) to lead the development of appropriate technical standards for reliable, robust, trustworthy, secure, portable, and interoperable AI systems.
+The National Institute of Standards and Technology (NIST) is the leader in advancing foundational research in measuring and assessing AI technologies, including the development of AI data standards and best practices, as well as AI evaluation methodologies and standard testing protocols.
+As directed by the American AI Initiative, NIST released a plan in August 2019 for Federal engagement in the development of AI technical standards.